hackclub/hackclub/workshops/webcomponents/README.md

 ## Shadow DOM

 When working with custom elements, it's considered best practice to work with a shadow DOM instead of just injecting your markup underneath your element.
-Shadow DOMs also have the benefit of providing scoped css styles to your elements.
+Shadow DOM implementations also have the benefit of providing scoped css styles to your elements.
 You can add a shadow DOM to your element with `this.attachShadow({ mode: 'open' })`.

 ```js
 class ExampleElement extends HTMLElement {